lakejs/lake-docs/reference/box.md

 ### toolbar <Badge type="info" text="Read only" />

-An instance of the `FloatingToolbar` class.
+A toolbar for the box.

 * Type: `FloatingToolbar`